Unit 5: Upkeep

 Keep it tidy!

-- BONUS CLUTTER CHALLENGE: Complete your Think & Tidy Challenge by sending me a before and after photo of your Smallest Worst Space along with a course testimonial to get your free Hum Making Planner
+- Tidy Task: Complete your Think & Tidy Challenge by sending me a before and after photo of your Smallest Worst Space along with a course testimonial to get a free Hum Making Planner!

 Unit 5: Maintain

 Welcome to the last unit of the Think & Tidy: Decluttering for Moms E-Course.

 In this course, you created an effective home and family vision, improved your mindset, maximized your time and efforts, and you learned how to effectively declutter.

 In this last Unit, we will be discussing ways to manage your stuff moving forward so that you can maintain a tidier home.
 At the end of this lesson, I will be including two smaller units that are previews to a couple of potential courses that I am planning to do.
 The courses are “Order Up: Organization for Moms,” and “Tidy Kids.”